xypeng97/xypeng97.github.io/_pages/about.md

 Research Interest
 ======
-My research primarily focuses on wearable robotics, mainly studying the human-robot interaction and the control of exoskeletons.
+My research primarily focuses on wearable robotics, mainly interested in the human-exoskeleton interaction, biomechanics and human factors.